ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 With OCI Anomaly Detection Service, users can
 - Train univariate anomaly detection models using different types of univariate time series data (See Section 1 below)
-- Detect different types of anomalies in time series data such as point, range and contextual anomalies
+- Detect different types of anomalies in time series data such as point, range and contextual anomalies (Refer to Section 1 below)
 - Train models for up to 300 univariate signals using one data set stored in an OCI Object Store file or OCI Autonomous Database table
 - Infer upon or detect anomalies in 300 individual time series data (~ signals) using a single **detect anomalies** API call

 In this tutorial, we will go thru the following steps.

-1. Review Univariate Time Series data patterns and Anomaly types
+1. Review Univariate Time Series Data patterns and Anomaly types
-2. Review Time Series data sets
+2. Review Time Series Data Sets
 3. Train an Anomaly Detection Model
-4. Run inference and detect anomalies
+4. Detect Anomalies and Verify Results

 ## Before You Begin
 To work on this tutorial, you must have the following